x-rune-x/x-rune-x/README.md

 I enjoy coding bioinformatics problems from the website Rosalind along with other random projects.

-I typically work with Python but have some knowledge of Java, JavaScript and HTML.
+I typically work with Python for bionformatics along with a sprinkling of C#.
-I've recently started getting into C#.
+More recently I've been working on web devlopment using Java Script and HTML with Vue.

 Feel free to have a look through my random assortment of code.